TEN TOP TRACKS: JANUARY 3

-Orange and Lemons‘ Lovers Go, Lovers Come is the first No. 1 of the year!
+Orange and Lemons‘ Lovers Go, Lovers Come is the first top track of the year!
 Lonely Benson‘s Location ranks at No. 2 while Portugal.
 The Man‘s Cheer Up goes waaaaaay up higher to No. 3 from its previous rank, followed by Benjamin Booker‘s Believe.

 Filling up nearly half of this week’s chart are three new entries!
 Check out the full list below.